zh19910202/AIClient-2-API/README-EN.md

 #### General Features
 *   🔐 **Smart Authentication & Token Renewal**: For services that require OAuth (like `gemini-cli-oauth`), the first run will guide you through browser authorization and can automatically refresh the token.
-*   🛡️ **Unified API Key Authentication**: All services are authenticated through the unified `Authorization: Bearer <key>` method, which is simple and convenient.
+*   🛡️ **Multiple Authentication Methods**: Supports `Authorization: Bearer <key>`, `x-goog-api-key`, `x-api-key` request headers, and URL query parameters for authentication.
 *   ⚙️ **Highly Configurable**: Flexibly configure the listening address, port, API key, model provider, and log mode via the `config.json` file or command-line arguments.
 *   📜 **Fully Controllable Logging System**: Can output timestamped prompt logs to the console or a file, and display the remaining token validity period.
+*   🏥 **Health Check Mechanism**: Provides `/health` endpoint for service status monitoring, returning service health status and current configuration information.

 #### OpenAI Compatible Interface (`/v1/...`)
 *   🌍 **Perfect Compatibility**: Implements the core `/v1/models` and `/v1/chat/completions` endpoints.